Marco Jansen: International career

 In January 2021, Jansen was added to South Africa's Test squad for their series against Pakistan.

 In May 2021, Jansen was named in South Africa's Test squad for their series against the West Indies.
 In December 2021, Jansen received another call-up to South Africa's Test squad, this time for their home series against India.
 He made his Test debut on 26 December 2021, against India.
 His maiden test wicket was Jasprit Bumrah, caught at third slip by Wiaan Mulder.

 In January 2022, Jansen got his maiden One Day International (ODI) call-up, for South Africa's home series against India.
 He made his ODI debut on 19 January 2022, for South Africa against India.
 In May 2022, Jansen was named in South Africa's Twenty20 International (T20I) squad for their away series against India.
 He made his T20I debut on 17 June 2022, for South Africa against India.
+He also played in the 2023 Cricket World Cup in India.

+In May 2024, he was named in South Africa's squad for the 2024 ICC Men's T20 World Cup tournament, where South Africa finished runners up.

+In November 2024, he was named in South Africa's squad for the Twenty20 International series against India.
+In the third match, he scored 54 off 17 deliveries, setting a record for the fastest T20I half-century against India and the second fastest by a South African, achieving his 50 in 16 deliveries, only behind Quinton de Kock, who did it in 15.

+In November 2024, he was named in South Africa's squad for the Test Series against Sri Lanka.
+On the second day of the 1st Test Series, he bowled his best figure of 7/13, toppling Sri Lanka to a score of 42, their lowest score in Test cricket.
+This feat made him the first ever South African to take a 10-fer at Kingsmead, Durban.
+He is also the first left-arm South African seamer to gain the feat.